fodori/jsonui/packages/docs-site/src/pages/api-react/apiReact.md

 #### disabledPersist: _boolean_

-By default the `disabledPersist` is true and stores a specific name of the store.
+By default, the `disabledPersist` is true and stores a specific name of the store.
 At the moment, just one datastore is persistent which is `data`.
-Means everything which is stored in `data` should be persistent (data will be available after that when the application will be restarted).
-Everything else not.
-If `disabledPersist` is false, the all built in persistence mechanism disabled.
+This means everything which is stored in `data` should be persistent (data will be available after that when the application is restarted).
+Everything else is not.
+If `disabledPersist` is false, all built-in persistence mechanisms are disabled.